Adaptive Policy Communication

 — Ang, Ambiguity and Clarity, pp. 4–5.

-[From theory to measurement] At this pilot stage, my objective has been to open up new agendas and explore methods in data generation.
+At this pilot stage, my objective has been to open up new agendas and explore methods in data generation.
 I bring attention to the empirical study of policy communication and law-making… The mixture of clear and ambiguous commands is one meta-institution that allows the CCP leadership to selectively enforce discipline and grant flexibility… this study demonstrates that theories of adaptive governance… should and can inform data collection.

 — Ang, Ambiguity and Clarity (2023), pp. 16.

-[From theory to dataset] We introduce CAPC-CG, the Chinese Adaptive Policy Communication Corpus, the first open dataset of Chinese policy directives annotated with a five-color taxonomy of clear and ambiguous language categories, building on Ang’s theory of adaptive policy communication… Each document is segmented into paragraphs, producing a total of 3.3 million units.
-Alongside the corpus, we release comprehensive metadata, a two-round labeling framework, and a gold-standard annotation set developed by expert and trained coders.
+We introduce CAPC-CG, the Chinese Adaptive Policy Communication (Central Government) Corpus, the first open dataset of Chinese policy directives annotated with a five-color typology of policy signals, capturing clarity and ambiguity, grounded in the theory of adaptive policy communication… Alongside the corpus, we release metadata and a gold-standard labeled set developed by trained coders… This release enables downstream tasks and multilingual NLP research in communication strategies under complexity and uncertainty.

-— Sun, Chang, Ang et al., Adaptive Policy Communication Corpus, pp. 1–2.
+— Sun, Chang, Ang et al., CAPC-CG

 Concept Constellation